tomikaa87/gree-remote/README.md

 ```

 In this object, `r` is the response code (not sure if there are other values than 200 because the device won't send you anythin if the request fails), `opt` contains the name of the parameters you set, `p` and `val` contains the values for them.

+### Remarks

+For the sake of simplicity, you can send device control messages to the broadcast address instead of the IP of the device, because the `tcid` field addresses the device properly.
+With this little trick you can omit storing IP addresses for specific devices.